12 Types of Inventory: Complete Information

 The raw material is a type of inventory used by the manufacturer in the conversion process to generate subassemblies, components, or final groups.
 The inventory items could be extracted materials or commodities that have been extracted or produced by the company or its subsidiary.
 As well, they could be elements or objects purchased from outside the firm.

-According to the supplier, the item could be partially assembled or finished good, but the purchasing firm classifies it as a raw material.
+According to the supplier, the item could be partially assembled or finished goods, but the purchasing firm classifies it as a raw material.
 Raw materials generally include commodities like grain, ore, minerals, chemicals, petroleum, paper, steel, wood, paint, and food items.
 Other items like key stock, bolts, nuts, ball bearings, wheels, seats, engines, and casters are raw materials if bought from outside.

-In a manufacturing resource planning (MRP) or materials requirement planning (MRP), the bill-of-materials file system uses a product structure tree tool for clarifying the relationship in inventory items providing an exploding or filling out basis, master production schedule.
+In a manufacturing resource planning (MRP) or materials requirement planning (MRP), the bill-of-materials file system uses a product structure tree tool for clarifying the relationship in inventory items providing an exploding or filling out basis, and a master production schedule.

-Raw materials are used to manufacture components which are then incorporated in the final product or the part of the subassembly.
+Raw materials are used to manufacture components which are then incorporated into the final product or part of the subassembly.
 Subassemblies assemble or manufacture the end product.
 A component is a part that goes to make another part.
 The part made is the parent.
 An item without a component is a purchased item or raw material.

 Work-in-progress (WIP) consists of all materials, assemblies, subassemblies, and parts or components waiting to be processed or are being progressed within the system.
 It includes the raw material for initial processing to the completely processed material due to final inspection and acceptance waiting for inclusion in the finished goods.
 An item with a parent isn’t raw material but work-in-process.
 Controlling WIP helps to: